Hyperballistic transport in dense systems of charged particles under ac electric fields: Conclusions

 The theory also allows one to evaluate the local (Lorentz) field acting on the tagged particle due to polarization in the surrounding medium.
 Interestingly, a resonance-type behaviour of the local effective field is unveiled corresponding to a frequency value of the external AC field that matches the value of a pole in one of the terms constituting the average random force $\langle F_p(t) \rangle$ acting on the tagged particle.
 Also interestingly, however, a destructive interference with other oscillating terms in $\langle F_p(t) \rangle$ conspires to remove this resonance in the overall behaviour of $\langle F_p(t) \rangle$ which turns out to be given by the same sinusoidal function of the external AC field, with a renormalized charge due to charge renormalization by the surrounding charged particles.

-Since the diffusivity is a key parameter in plasma physics, e.g. it is a control parameter for the formation of plasma blobs in tokamaks \cite{Bisai2023,TheilerPRL} and plasma turbulence \cite{Ricci_2012}, the current predictions may be useful for optimizing transport phenomena and overall efficiency of fusion reactors.
+Since the diffusivity is a key parameter in plasma physics, e.g. it is a control parameter for the formation of plasma blobs in tokamaks \cite{Bisai2023,TheilerPRL} and plasma turbulence \cite{Ricci_2012}, the predicted effect may be useful in future applications for optimizing transport phenomena and the overall efficiency of fusion reactors.

 From the fundamental point of view of nonequilibrium statistical mechanics, we have discovered and predicted a new physical effect which represents a new example of anomalous diffusion \cite{Metzler,Bouchaud1990}, namely of hyperballistic superdiffusion \cite{superuniv,Haenggi}.
 In particular, we showed that dynamic accumulation of the stochastic force, which represents random collisions enhanced by an external drift, leads to hyperballistic transport \cite{Baldelli}.
 Our theoretical findings may connect to previous experimental reports of hyperballistic transport in photons propagating through dynamic disorder~\cite{Levi2012,Peccianti2012}.
-It may also connect to the phenomenon of secondary Fermi acceleration, proposed to explain the origin and acceleration of cosmic rays \cite{Fermi}.
+The predicted effect may also bear some connection to the phenomenon of secondary Fermi acceleration, proposed to explain the origin and acceleration of cosmic rays \cite{Fermi}.
 This is the mechanism by which a plasma is heated and accelerated by time-dependent stochastic driving fields.
 In the original setup, this was a model for cosmic rays being scattered by magnetized interstellar clouds that move randomly and act as magnetic mirrors.

+However, we shall emphasize that there already exist well-developed transport theories for fusion plasmas \cite{Ho1987,Rudakov1971}, astrophysical plasmas \cite{Chaudhary2018} and high energy density matter \cite{PaulDrake2018}.
+While not yet directly applicable to practical plasmas, the purpose of our model is not to replace these other theories; it will instead serve as a complementary approach and as a starting point to provide new insights into the Langevin-based modelling of transport behaviour, which could pave the way for potential applications in plasma physics and also in other areas such as transport and conductivity in dense electrolytes \cite{Silkina}.
+In particular, for dense electrolytes under AC conditions, the effects presented above are typically neglected \cite{Andelman,Rotenberg} and could instead be important to bridge the gap between the current theoretical predictions and the AC conductivity observed at molar concentrations.